MIC-DKFZ/image_classification/README.md

 * Epochs: 200 | ```--epochs 200```
 * Batch Size: 128 | ```--batch_size 128```
+  * If you set the number of GPUs > 1, your effective batch size becomes gpu_count * batch_size
 * Optimizer: SGD (momentum=0.9, nesterov=False) | ```--optimizer SGD```
   * for enabling nesterov use the ```--nesterov``` flag (SGD only)
   * other available optimizers are: